troclaux/notes/compilers.md

 1. execution

 > [!NOTE]
-> the file extensions used are for the c programming languages
+> the file extensions used above are for the C programming language

 - other languages' compiler/interpreter will translate to different types of files
   - for example, in python: file.py => bytecode => file.pyc